Nick Gates: Professional career

-NFL Combine

 New York Giants

 Gates signed with the New York Giants as an undrafted free agent on May 11, 2018.
 He spent his rookie season on injured reserve.

 The Giants gave Gates a two-year, $6.825 million contract extension on August 1, 2020.
 In the 2020 season, Gates started at center where he did not allow a sack.
 On September 6, 2021, the Giants announced Gates as a captain for the 2021 season.

 On September 16, 2021, Gates suffered a season-ending lower-leg fracture in the first quarter of the Thursday Night Football game against the Washington Football Team.
 He underwent surgery the next day.
 Gates had seven surgeries to repair both his broken tibia and fibula in his left leg.

 On August 23, 2022, Gates was placed on the reserve/PUP list to start the season.
 On October 26, 2022, Gates was activated from the PUP list.

 Washington Commanders

 On March 16, 2023, Gates signed a three-year contract with the Washington Commanders.
+After struggling in the first seven games of the 2023 season, Gates was downgraded on the team's depth chart with Tyler Larsen taking over as the starting center in Week 8.
+Gates was released by the team on March 2, 2024.

+Philadelphia Eagles

+Gates signed with the Philadelphia Eagles on July 30, 2024.
+He was released on August 27, and re-signed to the practice squad.
+Gates was promoted to the active roster on September 16.
+He won a Super Bowl championship when the Eagles defeated the Kansas City Chiefs 40–22 in Super Bowl LIX.
+Gates was released by the Eagles on February 18, 2025.